Earewien/godot-traits/README.md

 _Godot Traits_ includes a code generation tool that offers helper methods for declaring and utilizing traits.
 This tool actively monitors trait declarations and modifications, automatically generating a `GDScript` file named `gtraits.gd` in a configurable folder.

 Through this utility script, manipulating traits becomes easy and straightforward.
 It comprises four generic helper methods and four specific helper methods for each declared trait.
-For a trait named `Damageable`, the four methods are as follows:
+For a trait named `Damageable`, the six methods are as follows:
 - `set_damageable(object:Object) -> Damageable`: Applies the specified trait to make an object _Damageable_,
 - `is_damageable(object:Object) -> bool`: Checks if an object possesses the _Damageable_ trait,
 - `as_damageable(object:Object) -> Damageable`: Retrieves the _Damageable_ trait from the given object.
 This raises an error (in the form of a failed assertion) if the object _is not Damageable_,
+- `if_is_damageable(object:Object, if_callable:Callable, deferred_call:bool = false) -> Variant`: Invoke the `if_callable` function on the object's _Damageable_ trait only if the object possesses the _Damageable_ trait.
+The `if_callable` function accepts only one argument: the _Damageable_ trait.
+The returned value is the callable result.
+If `deferred_call` is `true`, the callable is called using `call_deferred` method and the function returns `null`,
+- `if_is_damageable_or_else(object:Object, if_callable:Callable, else_callable:Callable, deferred_call:bool = false) -> Variant`: Invoke the `if_callable` function on the object's _Damageable_ trait only if the object possesses the _Damageable_ trait, or else invoke the `else_callable` callable.
+The `if_callable` function accepts only one argument: the _Damageable_ trait, and the `else_callable` takes no argument.
+The returned value is the callable result.
+If `deferred_call` is `true`, the callable is called using `call_deferred` method and the function returns `null`,
 - `unset_damageable(object:Object) -> void`: removes the _Damageable_ trait from the object.

 ```gdscript